umutdinceryananer/FX-Risk-Calculator/README.md

 ### Performance Sanity Check

 Use `python scripts/perf_sanity_check.py` to seed a ~2k-position dataset and print latency numbers for the main portfolio metrics endpoints.
 See `docs/performance.md` for sample output and interpretation guidelines.

+## Troubleshooting
+- **`sqlite3.OperationalError: no such table`** – run `alembic upgrade head` to apply migrations before starting the app or executing CLI commands.
+- **Provider timeouts** – double-check internet connectivity and increase `REQUEST_TIMEOUT_SECONDS` if your network is slow.
+Enable a fallback provider to improve resilience when the primary is down.
+- **Repeated 429 on `/rates/refresh`** – the throttle is still active.
+Either wait
+  for the window to elapse or lower `REFRESH_THROTTLE_SECONDS` for development.
+- **CORS preflight failures** – set `CORS_ALLOWED_ORIGINS` (and related headers) to include your frontend dev origin before reloading the app.

 ### Docker Compose
 1. Ensure Docker is running, then build and start the stack: